Imagine assigning some value to a variable, reading it back immediately after, and finding out that somehow the write had no effect at all - madness!

 It’s challenging to build applications on top of an eventually consistent data store because the behavior is different from the one you are used to when writing single-threaded applications.
 Subtle bugs can creep up that are hard to debug and to reproduce.
 Yet, in eventual consistency’s defense, not all applications require linearizability.
 You need to make the conscious choice whether the guarantees offered by your data store, or lack thereof, satisfy your application’s requirements.
 An eventually consistent store is perfectly fine if you want to keep track of the number of users visiting your website, as it doesn’t really matter if a read returns a number that is slightly out of date.
 But for a payment processor, you definitely want strong consistency.

 There are more consistency models than the ones presented in this post.
 Still, the main intuition behind them is the same: the stronger the consistency guarantees are, the higher the latency of individual operations is, and the less available the store becomes when failures happen.
 This relationship is formalized by the PACELC theorem.
 It states that in case of network partitioning (P) in a distributed computer system, one has to choose between availability (A) and consistency (C), but else (E), even when the system is running normally in the absence of partitions, one has to choose between latency (L) and consistency (C).

-In my system design book, I explore other tunable trade-offs data stores make to guarantee high availability and performance, like the isolation guarantees that prevent a group of operations within a transaction from interfering with other concurrently running transactions.
+In my distributed systems book, I explore other tunable trade-offs data stores make to guarantee high availability and performance, like the isolation guarantees that prevent a group of operations within a transaction from interfering with other concurrently running transactions.